 Human resources will evaluate all incident reports to determine if cases meet OSHA's Recordkeeping Requirements (29 CFR 1904).
-All percutaneous injuries from contaminated sharps are also recorded in the Sharps Injury Log (Appendix D).
+All percutaneous injuries from contaminated sharps are also recorded in the Sharps Injury Log (see Appendix B for a template).

 Q. Biological Waste Disposal